-Our capitalized software development costs are subject to an ongoing assessment of recoverability, which is impacted by estimates and assumptions of future revenues and expenses for these software products, as well as other factors such as changes in product technologies.
-Any portion of unamortized capitalized software development costs that are determined to be in excess of net realizable value will be expensed in the period in which such a determination is made.
-We reached technological feasibility for certain software products and, as a result, capitalized \$867,000 of software development costs during the year ended December 31, 2013.
-Once the software products are available for release, the capitalized development costs will begin to be amortized to cost of sales over the products' estimated economic life using the greater of straight-line or a method that results in cost recognition in future periods that is consistent with the anticipated time of product revenue recognition.
+Capitalized software development costs are subject to an ongoing assessment of recoverability, which is impacted by estimates and assumptions of future revenues and expenses for these software products, as well as other factors such as changes in product technologies.
+Any portion of unamortized capitalized software development costs that are determined to be in excess of net realizable value have been expensed in the period in which such a determination is made.
+We reached technological feasibility for certain software products and, as a result, capitalized \$1.2 million of software development costs during the year ended December 31, 2015.